menickname/waafle/docs/demo.md

 Columns 1, 4, and 5 are the most important: they provide an index of the gene start and stop coordinates within each contig.

-Answer the following questions about the GFF output by using shell commands OR through visual inspection:
+Answer the following questions about the GFF output by using shell commands or visual inspection:

 ***
-* **Which contig(s) contain the most predicted genes?**
+* **Which contig contains the most predicted genes?**
-* **Do any contigs contain genes on only the forward strand or only the reverse strand?**
+* **Are the contigs 'gene-dense'?
+Does this match your expectation for prokaryotic genomes?**
 ***

 ## Step 3.
 Find LGT-containing contigs with waafle_orgscorer.

 The last step in the WAAFLE workflow is also the most important: comparing per-species BLAST hits with the contig's gene coordinates (loci) to try to find one- and two-species explanations for contigs (as described in the algorithm overview above).
 This step is peformed by the `waafle_orgscorer` utility.
-This utility has *many* tunable parameters.
-You can inspect them with the `$ ../waafle_orgscorer.py -h` command:
+This utility has many tunable parameters, most of which are devoted to filtering and formatting the outputs.

+You can inspect the parameters of `waafle_orgscorer` using the flag `-h` (for a summary) or `--help` (for details):

 ```
 usage: waafle_orgscorer.py [-h] [--outdir <path>] [--basename <str>]